KidkArolis/moonwave/README.md

   actions[action.type](get, split, action.payload)
 }

+// the preact component receives full application state
+// and a `split` function for dispatching actions or updates
-// the preact component receives function MainView ({ state, split }) {
+// use ConnectAtom component to map state/split to props function MainView ({ state, split }) {
   return (
     <div>